awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 A finding provider can provide an initial value for this attribute, but cannot update it after that\.
 This attribute can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 **Type:** Enum
 **Valid values:**
-+ `UNKNOWN` – The default disposition of a security finding unless a user changes it
++ `UNKNOWN` – This is the default disposition of a security finding unless a user changes it\.
-+ `TRUE_POSITIVE` – A user sets this value if the security finding has been confirmed
++ `TRUE_POSITIVE` – A user sets this value if the security finding has been confirmed\.
-+ `FALSE_POSITIVE` – A user sets this value if the security finding has been determined to be a false alarm
++ `FALSE_POSITIVE` – A user sets this value if the security finding has been determined to be a false alarm\.
-+ `BENIGN_POSITIVE` – A user sets this value as a special case of `TRUE_POSITIVE` where the finding doesn't pose any threat, is expected, or both
++ `BENIGN_POSITIVE` – A user sets this value as a special case of `TRUE_POSITIVE` where the finding doesn't pose any threat, is expected, or both\.

 **[`Vulnerabilities`](#asff-vulnerabilities)**
 Optional